 - Karbach or St. Arnold’s.
 You get three beers and a free glass out of this, and if the date sucks you can save the beer tokens for later!

-- Brooklyn Athletic Club.
+- Pitch 25.
 Play some yard games like the big jenga or something.
 Plus, another spot that drinks can turn into dinner.

 - Nett Bar.
 Cute spot and cheap shots when the train goes by.